Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Materials and Methods

 A pool of multi-output regression models was implemented to learn the mapping between HD sEMG features and finger joint angles.
 Each model operated within a standardized regression framework that applied input standardization and joint-output normalization, scaling all finger angles simultaneously to preserve inter-output amplitude relationships and stabilize multi-output training.
 Predicted trajectories were post-processed using a zero-phase fourth-order Butterworth low-pass filter with a cutoff frequency of 5 Hz.

+The regression model pool was designed to provide representative coverage of the main categories of supervised learning approaches commonly used in myoelectric control research, enabling a comprehensive evaluation of the proposed MLD-BFM features under different modeling assumptions.
+Linear models, namely Ridge and Lasso, were included as interpretable baselines with well-established regularization properties.
+Ridge regression has been widely applied to simultaneous and proportional EMG decoding \cite{Nowak2023, Hahne2014}, whereas Lasso promotes sparsity, which may benefit high-dimensional feature sets through implicit feature selection.

+The multilayer perceptron (MLP) was included as a representative nonlinear regressor due to its extensive use and demonstrated effectiveness in EMG-based hand kinematics estimation \cite{Muceli2012, Zhuang2019}.
+Ensemble methods, specifically Random Forest (RF) and Histogram-based Gradient Boosting (HGB), were selected to evaluate the contribution of tree-based nonlinear modeling \cite{Jiang2024}.
+These methods combine multiple learners to capture complex input–output relationships while maintaining robustness to overfitting.

-The model pool included multilayer perceptrons (MLP), regularized linear models (Ridge and Lasso), random forests (RF), histogram-based gradient boosting (HGB), and k-nearest neighbors (KNN).
-Hyperparameters for each regressor were optimized using grid search with five-fold cross-validation on the training dataset, employing a variance-weighted coefficient of determination ($\mathrm{R}^2_{\mathrm{vw}}$, Eq.~\ref{eq:r2vw}) as the selection criterion.
-The hyperparameter search spaces were summarized in Table~\ref{tab:regressors}.
+Finally, k-nearest neighbors (KNN) was included as an instance-based, nonparametric regressor that makes minimal assumptions about the underlying data distribution and has shown competitive performance in dimensionality-reduced EMG feature spaces \cite{Dewald2019}.
+Together, these models span linear, nonlinear, ensemble, and instance-based paradigms, allowing the feature comparison to be assessed across a broad and representative set of regression strategies.
+Hyperparameters for each regressor were optimized using grid search with five-fold cross-validation on the training dataset, employing a variance-weighted coefficient of determination ($\mathrm{R}^2_{\mathrm{vw}}$, Eq.~\ref{eq:r2vw}) as the selection criterion (see Sec.~\ref{sec:perf_ass}).
+The hyperparameter search spaces were summarized in Supplementary Material Tab.~S1.
+Five-fold cross-validation was employed exclusively during hyperparameter optimization on the training set, and was not used for final performance evaluation.